Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 It’s crucial that you’re able to show how you arrived at your price when the taxman comes to check all is in line with Transfer Pricing guidelines.

 A transaction of goods or services between two related parties.
-This could be between the Thai and Vietnamese divisions of the same company or between a parent company and one of its subsidiaries.
+This could be between a parent company and one of its subsidiaries or between two subsidiaries owned by the same parent company.
 When dealing with each other, these related companies are required to apply the arm’s length principle.

 Intangibles: